 Adventures Trip!
 There is no expiration date!
 Tell your kids you want the gift of Travel !!
 These make great gifts for

 retirement, birthdays, anniversaries or other special events.
+Mother’s Day and Father’s Day are coming soon.

 For all day trips, the driver tip is included in the cost of the trip.
 On overnight trips, we do pass an envelope for the driver.

 Payments can be made in cash, checks or money orders.
 I can take credit cards however, there will be a 3% charge added onto the payment if you decide to use a credit card.
 Checks should be made out to Ann’s Adventures.
 When sending checks, please write on the memo line what trip the check is for.
 It helps me get your payment posted to the right trip more quickly.
 If you would like a receipt, you should include a self addressed stamped envelope.
 There will be a $15.00 charge for any checks returned for insufficient funds.
-This is the amount the bank charges me.

 Do I need to send a deposit?